 I was dressing the part today, as well.
 After hours of perusing my closet (and my mom’s-she had great accessories!)
 I narrowed it down to three outfits and went with the tried and true ‘eeny-meeny-miny-mo’ system of choosing.
 I wore a paisley print go-go dress in shades of hot pink, neon green, maroon and turquoise.
 It had bell sleeves, and I loved the way they flowed as I moved.
 I also had on white tights and black boots, and had even spritzed on some of my mom’s Tigress perfume- the one with the velvet animal print cap, before I left for school.
-(Years later, I wouldn’t spend as much time choosing an outfit when going backstage to meet Van Halen) Although I didn’t think I looked as good as the more petite girls (perhaps due to being called a ‘Moose’ since birth?) – I did have a strong personality, nice hair and a pretty face.
+(Years later, I wouldn’t spend as much time choosing an outfit when going backstage to meet Van Halen) Although I didn’t think I looked as good as the more petite girls (my height was my albatross) – I did have a strong personality, nice hair and a pretty face.
 If I could get a boy’s attention, I could win him over.
 It had happened more than once.

 “What are you doing?”
 I asked her, remembering clearly that I had ‘accidentally on purpose’ forgotten to ask her to be in the band.Renee gave me a funny look and said “I’m getting my tambourine for Alex’s band!’ as though it went without saying.